catgirlclient/nabi/docs/TERMS_OF_SERVICE.md

 * [Discord](https://discord.gg/42da8JWwKa)

 ## Age Elligibility
-You must be at least 13 years or older to use Nabi and her services, or have permission from a parent or guardian.
+You must be at least 13 years or older to use Nabi and her services, or have explicit permission from your parent or guardian.
 If you are under the age of 13, we have the right to terminate you from our services in compliance with the Children Online Privacy Protection Act (COPPA), as well as violating Discord's Terms of Service.
+We kindly request you to not use any of Nabi's services if so.

+Nabi, and her developers respectively, have the right to terminate your usage of her services if you are under the age of 13.

 ## Privacy
 Nabi and her developers take your privacy seriously. **Nabi will only collect data that she deems necessary.** This includes: